-Horizon Health and Wellness actively participates in the Gila-Pinal Rides Coordination Committee.
-The Agency plans to apply for the following 5310 Capital Equipment in 2017: Replacement of four 12-passenger vans, no lift; and one Minivan, no ramp.
+Horizon Health and Wellness actively participates in the Gila-Pinal Rides Coordination Committee and also participates in coordinated training in the region.
+The Agency plans to apply for the following 5310 Capital Equipment in 2019: Two (2) 12-passenter vans, no lift; plus preventive maintenance.